khonsulabs/bonsaidb-www/content/blog/2022-06-14-acid-on-apple.md

 [extra]
 author = "Jonathan Johnson"
 author_url = "https://github.com/ecton"
+summary = "I tested how Apple utilizes F_BARRIERFSYNC in their bundled version of SQLite, and my conclusion is that Apple changed SQLite's ACID guarantees."
 +++

 I'm building [a database](/about), and I consider SQLite a "gold standard" to